imraj569/YouTube_Downloader/README.md

 ## 📤 Output

-Downloaded videos will be stored in the 'videos' folder in the root of the project.
+By default, the downloaded videos will be stored in the 'videos' folder in the root of the project.

 ## 📝 Note